The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser unit that is dirty can restrict air flow, reduce the efficiency of the system and increase the cost of energy.
-To prevent the accumulation of dirt and debris, turn off the power supply to your compressor unit before you begin cleaning.
-Then with a garden hose, gently wash the coil fins and fan blades to remove dirt leaves, twigs and other debris.
-After cleaning the blades, wipe them with a paper towel and a sanitation spray.
-It’s also a good idea to straighten out any noticeable bent fins, which could be caused by winds or other weather conditions.
+A dirty condenser will reduce air flow, decrease the efficiency of your system, and increase energy costs.
+Before you begin cleaning, shut off the compressor unit to prevent dirt and debris from building up.
+Then, using a garden hose, gently wash the coil fins and fan blades to get rid of dirt, twigs, leaves, and other debris.
+After washing the blades, wipe them clean with a towel and a sanitation spray.
+It is also recommended to straighten any bent fins that might be caused by wind, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, it is recommended to get a professional to examine the line sets, as well as the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any corrosion or cracks could cause leaks that can result in inadequate cooling and higher cost of energy.
+If your central air conditioner is over 10 years old, you must have a professional inspect the lines, the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
+The lines are filled with refrigerant, and any corrosion or cracks could lead to leaks, which could result in a decrease in cooling and more expensive cost of energy.

 Air Filter